 Miniature Mediterranean donkeys (Equus asinus) – Extinct in the wild – But are a recovering breed in captivity.

-Our animal barn stables are home to Bobby the donkey, Freddie the welsh pony and Tiny Tim and Jenny, our two adorable Mediterranean miniature donkeys.
+Our animal barn stables are home to Bobby the donkey, Freddie the Welsh pony and Tiny Tim and Jenny, our two adorable Mediterranean miniature donkeys.

-These lovely, intelligent animals have become firm favourites at Barleylands.
+These lovely, intelligent animals have become firm favorites at Barleylands.
 If they’re not in the stables, look for them in our pasture.
 Donkeys, in particular, love to roll around in the dirt whilst Freddie will dash up and down his paddock causing mischief wherever he goes.
 They love a good brush and even a hose down when the weather is hot!.

 You can also groom our equines during day at the farm, check the timetable to see when it’s on.